vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/jupyterlab.md

 ## Try it!

-Place the above code in a file (for example called `ipyvizzustory_example.ipynb`) and run the following command in order to try it.
+Run the following command and place the above code blocks into notebook cells in order to try it.

 ```sh
 jupyter-lab